Sponge Cake, Simple and All in One

 - Place the combined mixture in the greased cake tin.
 Leave this to settle in the tin and fill all areas.
 You can, if you feel confident, spread the mixture in the tin.
 However always spread with the back of a spoon from the middle of the mixture

 - When ready the cake should be firm and springy to the touch.
-It should also leave a skewer clean on removal after insertion.
+It should also leave an inserted skewer clean on removal.

 - If you want to decorate your cake, leave to cool partially in the cake tin then turn out onto a wire rack to cool completely